HakkiMotorcu/HM-Net_WAMI/README.md

 ~~~
 <frame_index>,<target_id>,<bbox_left>,<bbox_top>,<bbox_width>,<bbox_height>,<score>,<object_category>,<truncation>,<occlusion>
 ~~~
 Important Note: All information related to a dataset is kept under "Source/data_conf/" folder.
 After preparing dataset create a json file (template file can be found on the folder).

+Note: In paper original all used datasets were motion stabilizled datasets.

 ### Usage